 Hillary Lamb: Yes, I guess it’s human nature isn’t it.
 You can’t really understand the situation until you’ve been in that position yourself.
 So part of the benefits of men taking more parental leave, gives them much more insights into what the majority of women go through when they take parental leave.

-Jono Willis: 100% Hilary, and I think that’s something that was really telling for me.
+Jono Willis: One hundred percent Hilary, and I think that’s something that was really telling for me.
 So if I step back before I went on parental leave and I think about one of the reasons why I think dads taking parental leave is a great thing, not only do I think it’s a good thing for the children that you have to share that, but if we really genuinely believe in breaking the glass ceiling and having 50% of women in senior roles and changing some of those gender imbalances we have at a senior level, I really do think that the fact that it is women that often have to carry the vast majority of the time on parental leave is one of the things that makes it harder for them to get to that position.
 And if we have more sharing of parenting between males and females, I think that will help create a more equal place in the workforce.

 Now that doesn’t mean that it’s a bad thing if a mother wants to take 12 months to be the primary caregiver herself, that’s a choice thing, but it shouldn’t be something that society expects of anyone.